Enjoy instant access to a scalable system of proven practices and execution-ready tools. Built to launch strategic HR programs 5X faster!

 This guide is part of a progression set comprised of Core, Advanced, and Emerging Learning & Development practices.

-Creating and building a Learning and Development (“L&D”) capability ensures the acquisition and expansion of skills needed by employees to perform their duties, adapt to changes in work methods, and prepare for more advanced roles.
+Creating and building a Learning and Development (L&D) capability ensures the acquisition and expansion of skills necessary for employees to perform their duties, adapt to changes in work methods, and prepare for more advanced roles.
 This enables the achievement of company goals through the continuous growth and syndication of critical skills and aggregated capabilities.
-Developing an L&D function requires understanding the business's and its employees' growing needs, designing and buying the course content, delivering this structured learning to the employees, and measuring the learning outcomes.
+Developing an L&D function requires understanding the business's and its employees' evolving needs, designing and purchasing course content, delivering structured learning to employees, and measuring learning outcomes.

-This capability at this level of sophistication is sometimes referred to as “Training,” the act of formally teaching others how to perform specific tasks.
+This capability at this level of sophistication is sometimes referred to as “Training,” which involves the formal teaching of concepts and methods, as well as how to perform specific tasks.
 Still, it excludes informal development, such as experiential learning.
-On the other hand, “Training and Development” includes not only individual development but also organizational development (OD), such as team building or Six Sigma, now also more broadly referred to as “Organizational Effectiveness.”
-The most current terminology covering learning (formal and informal) and individual/organizational development is “Talent Development,” which integrates learning with career and succession management concepts such as mentoring, job rotations, stretch roles, project assignments, etc.
+On the other hand, “Training and Development” encompasses not only learning and development activities but also those covered under “organizational development (OD),” which leverage activities designed to enhance individual, team, and organizational performance.
+Examples of OD activities include team building, business process improvement, or individual and team coaching, now also more broadly referred to as “Organizational Effectiveness.”
+The most current terminology encompassing learning (formal and informal) and individual/organizational development is “Talent Development,” which integrates learning with career and succession management concepts, such as mentoring, job rotations, stretch roles, and project assignments.
+The term “Learning and Development” is used throughout this progression to refer to all activities associated with individual growth and development.

-Learning and development programs offer tremendous value by complementing an organization’s evolution with similar growth within its employee base.
-As company strategies, products, and services expand (or contract), new technologies emerge, and leadership changes bring new direction and thinking, the L&D function can get employees’ knowledge, skills, and abilities (KSAs) in line with such changes.
-The ability of a segment (or the entirety) of a workforce to adapt to such changes is a critical measure of the success or failure of implementing those strategies and changes.
+Learning and development programs offer tremendous value by complementing an organization’s business and operational evolution with an associated growth of its employee base.
+As company strategies, products, and services expand or contract, new technologies emerge, market shifts occur, and leadership changes bring new direction and thinking, the L&D function can align employees’ knowledge, skills, and abilities (KSAs) with such changes.
+The ability of a critical workforce segment (or the entire workforce) to adapt to such changes is a crucial measure of the success or failure of implementing those strategies and changes.

-Using consistent and standardized methods to identify learning gaps and needs and design, deliver, and evaluate brings a level of maturity to the function, with more reliable outcomes.
-Through their use, organizations can learn which methods work best under different circumstances and employee types, offering a more sustainable future for knowledge and skill growth across the enterprise.
+Using consistent and standardized methods to identify learning gaps and needs, and design, deliver, and evaluate programs brings maturity to the function, resulting in more reliable outcomes.
+Organizations can determine which methods work best under different circumstances and for various employee types, offering a more sustainable future for knowledge and skill growth across the enterprise.
+A disciplined approach to evaluating the value and relevance of learning content across various types of delivery, including formal classroom instruction, eLearning, and informal development activities, brings credibility, objective decision-making, and clarity to continuous improvement efforts.

 Learning and development are key motivators for employee performance and retention.
-They meet the human need for growth, advancement, and contribution to the greater good.
-Alongside this, they provide an employee with the sense of being valued enough that the company will continue to invest in their growth and ability to contribute in a current and future role.
+They meet the human need for growth, advancement, and a sense of contribution to the greater good.
+Alongside this, they provide employees with the sense that they are valued enough for the company to continue investing in their growth and ability to contribute in current and future roles.

-Adopting practices at this level creates a formalization of the learning function, with new standards set for the approaches to needs identification that are specifically aligned with the business plans and needs.
-They bring a disciplined approach to the design and development of content that brings cost-effectiveness to the function while addressing the skill and knowledge needs of the workers.
-It brings expertise that may well not exist in the organization through external resources with the necessary content expertise and design/development/delivery know-how to more effectively create new offerings that the function might not otherwise be equipped to handle.
-They also bring objectivity and greater confidence in the function through well-conceived metrics and reports that help L&D teams understand the extent to which the programming delivered meets its stated goals and is within budget.
+Adopting practices at this level formalizes the learning function, establishing new standards for approaches to needs identification that are precisely aligned with business plans and needs.
+They bring a disciplined approach to the design and development of content, which enhances cost-effectiveness while addressing the skill and knowledge needs of the workers.
+It brings expertise that may not exist within the organization through external resources, with the necessary content proficiency and design, development, and delivery know-how to create new offerings more effectively than the function might otherwise be equipped to handle.
+These practices yield formal learning plans that guide the development of content into business-aligned skill enhancement programs.
+They also bring objectivity and greater confidence in the function through well-conceived metrics and reports that help HR, L&D, and leadership teams understand how much the programming delivered meets its stated goals and is within budget.

 Understanding the organization’s direction and strategies, how they translate into learning requirements, as well as current and near-future learning needs at the functional employee level.